-Although tiger spotting are rare and requires more than one jeep safari in the wild, other common sights include wild dogs, blackbucks, leopards, gaur, sambhar, hyenas, nilgai, Indian fox and barking deer.
-Reptiles like python and cobra also reside in this forest.
+Although tiger spotting are rare and requires more than one jeep safari in the wild, other common sights include wild dogs, blackbucks, leopards, gaur, sambhar, hyenas, nilgai, Indian fox, and barking deer.
+Reptiles like pythons and cobra also reside in this forest.

 Similar to Pench and Bandhavgarh, it is allowed to do the elephant safari in Kanha National Park to have a closer glimpse of the native animals of the park.
-The park remains close from July till mid October due to arrival of monsoon.
+The park remains closed from July till mid-October due to arrival of the monsoon.

 Best Luxury Wildlife Resorts in India

 Explore The Rich Wildlife Of India

 Top Wildlife Sanctuaries in Kerala